ScottSucksAtProgramming/EMScribe/docs/index.md

 - Reviews narratives for missing information or incongruencies.
 - Provides medical-legal review and suggests changes to protect the user.
 - Outputs the final narrative in plain text.
+- CLI support for cleaning, extracting, and generating narratives.

 ### Directory Structure